sagarjethi/teamcoin/docs/Ico-en.md

 TeamCoin is an ECR20-compatible utility token that can be used on the TEAM platform as described in the white paper available at www.teamco.in

 The Pre-Sale starts on 17/07/2017 (GMT+8).
-The public ICO begins on 12/08/2017 (GMT+8) & ends on 26/08/2017 (GMT+8).
-TeamCoin tokens will become fully ECR20-compatible and trade-able before 31/08/2017.
+The public ICO begins on 31/08/2017 (GMT+8) & ends on 14/09/2017 (GMT+8).
+TeamCoin tokens will become fully ECR20-compatible after the ICO has finished.

 An initial fixed supply of 2,000,000 TeamCoin will be created via Ethereum contract.
 A total of 800,000 tokens will be available for purchase in the Pre-Sale and ICO.

 All sales of TeamCoin are final and take the form of an IOU owed by Francis Dierick to the buyer.
-This IOU is payable in TeamCoin only  & will be fulfilled on 27/08/2017.
+This IOU is payable in TeamCoin only  & will be fulfilled on 31/08/2017 at the start of the public ICO.
+Pre-sale coins will become trade-able after the ICO is finished.

-The base price at ICO is set at 88 CNY for 1 TeamCoin.
+The base price at ICO is set at 25 TMC for 1 ETH.
 Discounts of up to -50% are available during the Pre-Sale phase for large ticket buyers.

 A Reward of up to 1 BTC is available for buyer introductions that lead to a sale of more than 10 BTC during the Pre-Sale.

 All sales are final.
 TeamCoin is not an investment.
 Buying & trading TeamCoin carries risks.
 Inform yourself before you buy.
+Refer to local laws & regulations before buying TeamCoin.
+US Citizens: DON’T BUY TEAMCOIN.

 *PRE-SALE: SEND EMAIL TO FRANCIS@DIERICK.CO WITH YOUR BUDGET TO RECEIVE AN OFFER*